P. P. Chaudhary: Early life and education

-Chaudhary was born in Bhavi village of Jodhpur, Rajasthan on 12 July, 1953 to a farming family.
-He joined Rashtriya Swayamsevak Sangh Shakha at the age of eight & his early education was sponsored by RSS.
-He obtained two Bachelor degrees, B.Sc. and L.L.B. from Jai Narain Vyas University, Jodhpur.
+Chaudhary was born on 12 July 1953 as the son of Prabhu Ram Chaudhary and Dhaku Devi in Bhavi village of Jodhpur, Rajasthan, India to a farming family.
+He joined Rashtriya Swayamsevak Sangh Shakha and his early education was done in the life of Pracharaks of RSS.
+He obtained two bachelor's degrees, B.Sc. and L.L.B. from Jai Narain Vyas University, Jodhpur.
 He started practicing law from 1978 in the Jodhpur High Court.
-He is married to Veena Pani Chaudhary & has two children.
+He is married to Veena Pani Chaudhary and has two children.

 Political journey

-He won his first Indian general elections in 2014 from Pali Lok Sabha constituency with a victory margin of over 4 lakh votes and again won in 2019 with a margin of 5 lakh votes.
+He won his first Indian general elections in 2014 from Pali Lok Sabha constituency with a victory margin of over 4 lakh votes and in 2019 with a margin of 5 lakh votes and again in 2024 with a margin of 2.5 lakh.
 He was felicitated with the 'Sansad Ratna Award' for two consecutive years in 2015 & 2016 for outstanding performance in Lok Sabha.

 Ministerial roles

-Chaudhary was sworn in as Minister of state in the Union Council of Ministers on 5 July, 2016 and assumed charge at the Ministry of Electronics and Information Technology.
+Chaudhary was sworn in as Minister of state in the Union Council of Ministers on 5 July 2016 and assumed charge at the Ministry of Electronics and Information Technology.
 As part of his charge, he has worked on bridging the digital divide between urban and rural areas, promoting connection of as many as 1 lakh gram panchayats by the optical fibre network and bringing Wi-fi hotspots to all villages.

-Chaudhary also held the post of Minister of State for Ministry of Law and Justice from 5 July, 2016 to 30 May 2019, working with Union Law Minister Ravi Shankar Prasad.
+Chaudhary also held the post of Minister of State for Ministry of Law and Justice from 5 July 2016 to 30 May 2019, working with Union Law Minister Ravi Shankar Prasad.
 As Minister of State, Chaudhary represented the Government of India at the Marrakech Law Ministers International Conference on Justice in Marrakech, Morocco, under the theme “the independence of the judiciary” from 01 - 5 April 2018.
 He also led a delegation to the SCO Justice Ministers’ Meeting in Tashkent in October 2017 as MoS.

 Chaudhary was designated the post of Minister of State for Ministry of Corporate Affairs on 3 September 2017.
 As minister of state he undertook a massive drive to strike off names of 2.5 lakh non-compliant shell companies.

-Positions

-Chaudhary assumed the post of Chairperson of Parliamentary Standing Committee on External Affairs on 13 September 2019.
-As part of his ongoing tenure, the committee has submitted more than 15 reports to the parliament.
-Chaudhary was appointed as the Chairperson of the Joint Parliamentary Committee on Personal Data Protection Bill 2019.
-The 30-member committee headed by Chaudhary tabled its report, making close to 100 recommendations, in December 2021, after almost two years of deliberation.